 - HbA1c can be very useful in identifying patients who may be presenting an unrealistically good report of their home glucose tests.

-Normal ranges and values
+Normal ranges of HbA1c

 HbA1c results in the UK have usually been aligned to the assay used in the Diabetes Control and Complications Trial (DCCT), expressed as a percentage (DCCT-HbA1c) - non-diabetic 'normal' range being 4-6%.
 Since 1st June 2009, HbA1c results in the UK have been standardised to the International Federation of Clinical Chemistry and Laboratory Medicine (IFCC) which will allow global comparison of results, with the equivalent normal non-diabetic range of IFCC-HbA1c being 20-42 mmol/mol.